← All posts

 When Servers Compete with Citizens

 For example, the town of The Dalles, Oregon, experienced a tripling of Google’s data center water intake from 2016 to 2021, leading to a significant diversion of the town’s water resources towards the center’s operations.
-Similar situations have surfaced in other locations too, adding urgency to the need for careful management of water resources.
+Similar situations have surfaced in other locations, adding urgency to the need for careful management of water resources.

 Balancing Act: Economic Growth vs. Environmental Preservation